sqids/sqids-spec/README.md

 1. A pseudo-random alphabet offset integer is chosen from the given input.
 1. Alphabet is re-shuffled using that offset.
-1. Two characters are reserved from that alphabet, named "prefix" and "partition" ("prefix" is always the first character of an ID; "partition" is the character that acts as a separator between junk numbers and real numbers).
+1. Two characters are reserved from that alphabet, named `prefix` and `partition` (`prefix` is always the first character of an ID; `partition` is the character that acts as a separator between junk numbers and real numbers).
 1. For each input number, the following happens:
-   1. Another character is reserved from the alphabet, named "separator".
+   1. Another character is reserved from the alphabet, named `separator`.
    1. The rest of the alphabet is used to encode the number into id.
    1. If this is not the last number in the input array, a separator is appended onto the id.
    1. The alphabet is shuffled.